PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 &nbsp;
 ## Conclusion
 In this lab, we demonstrated the feasibility and impact of ARP cache poisoning attacks in a local network.
-By exploiting the lack of authentication in the ARP protocol, Host M successfully positioned itself as a man in the middle between Hosts A and B. Through controlled experiments, we showed how ARP replies and gratuitous ARP messages can be used to poison ARP caches under different conditions.
+By exploiting the lack of authentication in the ARP protocol, Host M successfully positioned itself as an adversary in the middle between Hosts A and B. Through controlled experiments, we showed how ARP replies and gratuitous ARP messages can be used to poison ARP caches under different conditions.

 We further illustrated the consequences of such attacks by disrupting communication when IP forwarding was disabled and by transparently intercepting and modifying application layer data when forwarding was selectively controlled.
-Finally, man in the middle attacks were implemented on both Telnet and Netcat connections, demonstrating how differences in application behavior affect packet manipulation strategies.
+Finally, adversary in the middle attacks were implemented on both Telnet and Netcat connections, demonstrating how differences in application behavior affect packet manipulation strategies.

-Overall, this lab highlighted the security weaknesses of ARP and underscored the importance of deploying protective mechanisms such as secure ARP, traffic encryption, and network monitoring to defend against these types of attacks.
+Overall, this lab activity highlighted the security weaknesses of ARP and underscored the importance of deploying protective mechanisms such as secure ARP, traffic encryption, and network monitoring to defend against these types of attacks.

 &nbsp;
 &nbsp;
 ## Disclaimer ⚠️
 The code used in this project was largely written with the assistance of a large language model, due to my limited proficiency in programming languages.
 However, I am able to read, understand, and critically evaluate the implemented code.
 Thus, all design choices, results, and any potential errors or inaccuracies present in this project are solely my responsibility.